danislav/HeartRate/README.md

 ## Referral

-If you find this useful and you will buys something soon, please use the referral links so I can earn some points and buy gadgets :)
+If you find this useful and you will buy something soon, please use the referral links so I can earn some points and buy some gadgets :)
 Thank you!
 - The Heart Rate sensor links: http://s.click.aliexpress.com/e/r7qB2nu http://s.click.aliexpress.com/e/NbEi27Y
 - AliExpress referral link: http://s.click.aliexpress.com/e/jiI66M3